MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-service-set-up-environment-master-data-lookup.md

 This topic explains how to set up your environment to use the Tax Calculation master data lookup functionality.

 1. Set up power platform integration in Lifecycle Services (LCS).
 For more information, see [Microsoft Power Platform integration - Add-ins overview](../../fin-ops-core/dev-itpro/power-platform/add-ins-overview.md).
-After that you will have a power platform environment name in **Power Platform Integration** section.
-Go to [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), click the environment name you get before, you will get the environment URL.
+After that, you will have a power platform environment name in the **Power Platform Integration** section.
+2. Go to the [Microsoft Power Platform admin center](https://admin.powerplatform.microsoft.com/environments) and select the environment name.
+The environment URL is provided.
-2. Set up Dynamics 365 Finance and Microsoft Dataverse.
+3. Set up Dynamics 365 Finance and Microsoft Dataverse.
 For more information, see [Getting the virtual entity solution](../../fin-ops-core/dev-itpro/power-platform/admin-reference.md#get-virtual-entity-solution) and [Authentication and authorization](../../fin-ops-core/dev-itpro/power-platform/admin-reference.md#authentication-and-authorization).
-3. Set up the following entities.
+4. Set up the following entities.
 For more information, see [Enable Microsoft Dataverse virtual entities](../../fin-ops-core/dev-itpro/power-platform/enable-virtual-entities.md).
       - CompanyInfoEntity
       - CurrencyEntity
       - CustCustomerV3Entity